 Once you have established the boundaries of their actions, you need to outline the consequences of their bullying AND follow through on said consequences.

 NOTE: When setting the consequences of your child’s bullying, you need to gear them toward making positive corrections for the cause of the misbehaviour.

 For instance: Spanking or other forms of physical punishment are counter-productive when you are trying to change a child’s view of aggression.
 Instead, whenever your child mistreats another, require them to do something kind in retribution, which is decidedly more productive.

 You also need to work closely with your child’s preschool teachers.
 Inform them as to the reasons for your child’s behavior and the steps you are taking to change it.

-You need to be confident that they will carry through your ‘behavior plan’ during the day.
-You need to be comfortable with their disciplinary actions for misbehavior.
+You need to be confident that they will carry through your ‘behaviour plan’ during the day.
+You need to be comfortable with their disciplinary actions for misbehaviour.